Ask An Expert

 Drug Free Sport AXIS™.

 - She is a Registered Dietitian and Board Certified Specialist in Sports Dietetics.

-- Lara brings to the Resource Exchange Center (REC) years of experience counseling athletes on optimal nutrition for training, competition, recovery, weight management, hydration, travel, and supplementation.
+- Lara brings years of experience counseling athletes on optimal nutrition for training, competition, recovery, weight management, hydration, travel, and supplementation.

 - She earned her Bachelors of Science Degree in Human Nutrition and Fitness from Colorado State University, and her Masters of Science Degree in Human Nutrition from Tufts University.